So You Want to Host a PTO Conference?

 Timeline

 It usually takes at least a year to plan a conference (although we’ve done it in less time in emergency situations).
-We try to be 2-3 years out in planning, but one year is the minimum.
+We try to be 2-3 years out in planning when that is possible, but one year is the minimum for which we aim.
 During that lead time, you can plan to meet at least monthly with your local committee, and as the conference gets closer, you will probably find yourself meeting more frequently, every other week and then weekly!

-Also, in general we hold the PTO conference in early summer (late May or early June), although according to the needs of the local site, we have gone as late as July!
+Also, in general, we hold the PTO conference in early summer in North America (meaning late May or early June), although, in certain circumstances and according to the needs of the local site, we have gone as late as July once or twice!
+Late May and early June are most ideal, however.

 Application Process